ftrapture/blue.ts/README.md

 - Autoplay feature.
 - Faster and stable client.
 - Supports latest Lavalink version: 4.0.4.
-- Compatible with any version of discord.js v13 and v14 (only).
+- Compatible with discord.js v13 and v14 (only).

 ## Requirements